2024 class got brass

 Competition: Saturday, March 23, 2024

 Class Got Brass is the New Orleans Jazz & Heritage Foundation’s program to support music education in the schools while promoting the traditional music of New Orleans.

-Class Got Brass will now be its own stand alone event on Sunday, April 3rd.
-It’ll take place at the George and Joyce Wein Jazz & Heritage Center (1225 N. Rampart Street).
+Class Got Brass presented by the Gia Maione Prima Foundation will be held on Saturday, March 23, 2024 in conjunction with the Congo Square Rhythms Festival.
 We invite middle schools and high schools in Louisiana to create a New Orleans-style brass band of up to 12 members – and then to enter a competition in the form of a “second-line” parade with a who’s who of celebrity judges.
-At stake are more than $45,000 worth of instruments and other supplies for the winning schools’ music programs.
+At stake are more than $50,000 worth of instruments and other supplies for the winning schools’ music programs.
 We have two categories of competition: Beginners and Advanced.

 Competition begins at 2:00pm

 - First place prize is $10,000